alexiarstein/alexiarstein.github.io/docs/lexiserver.md

 ## STARTING AND SERVING DOCUMENTS:

+{: .highlight }
+Raspberry Pi users run lexiserver-amd64 instead

+{: .warning }
+make sure to have a /tmp/www/ directory for your docs or configure lexiserver.conf to a directory where you want to store the pages which will be served

 The important files are:
 - lexiserver (the server binary)
 - lexiserver.conf (the config file for the server)